-Note: I’m updating and consolidating everything here instead of separate posts
+Note: I’m updating and consolidating Pixel 3 information here instead of separate posts

 Pixel 3 FeliCa related information is trickling in as devices get ready to ship.
 Pixel 3 details will give us a good idea of the Google Pay roadmap and answer some lingering questions: